-All curriculum, programs and activities should operate in alignment with provincial K-12 health and safety guidelines.
+All curriculum, programs and activities should operate in alignment with provincial K-12 health and safety guidelines, including School-led activities held off campus (e.g. sports academies, community-based programs/courses).
 Electives (e.g. Fine Arts education, etc.) are important to student health and well-being and staff in these programs should be:

-- · reassured these programs will continue throughout each stage; and - be supported in finding creative ways to redesign/deliver courses, if needed.
+- reassured these programs will continue throughout each stage; and - be supported in finding creative ways to redesign/deliver courses, if needed.